Federal OSHAFL

 Are Your Documents Ready for an OSHA Inspection in Florida?

-Florida contractors face year-round heat illness enforcement and post-hurricane inspection surges.
-The OSHA Defense Documentation System helps you organize the records OSHA inspectors evaluate — including training logs, hazard assessments, and daily safety documentation.
+Florida contractors face OSHA inspections targeting fall protection, trenching, and hazard communication.
+The OSHA Defense Documentation System helps you organize the records inspectors evaluate — training logs, hazard assessments, and competent person documentation.

 Check My Documentation Readiness